 For a doctoral candidate, the primary responsibility for evaluating progress will rest with the student’s academic advisor along with the Dissertation Committee.
 Upon matriculation, the student will be assigned an advisor in conjunction with the Graduate Student Coordinator and the student.
 The advisor must be from among the faculty of the Zuckerberg College of Health Sciences.
 The advisor will assist the student in complying with all the university requirements in achieving eligibility for the degree, including selection of courses and aiding in the development of the dissertation.

-Degree requirements include: 15 - 24 credit hours of courses beyond the master's degree plus 12 - 21 credits of dissertation research for a total of 36 post-master's credit hours.
+Degree requirements include at least 16 credit hours of courses beyond the master's degree plus at least 12 credits of dissertation research for a total of 36 post-master's credit hours beyond any previous graduate degree.
 A student with a master’s degree from another institution will need to show knowledge in all subject areas required for the equivalent Occupational and Environmental Health or Public Health master’s degree from the University of Massachusetts Lowell.
 Courses will be selected to ensure each student has met all the major master's competencies and is adequately prepared in research methods and background needed for their dissertation.
 At least six credits of advanced research methods electives and 1 semester of Work in Progress Seminar (PUBH.6090) are required of all doctoral students.
 There is no language requirement, but each major area may require additional advanced research methods courses.
 The student will work with a doctoral program advisor to propose a set of courses to meet the requirements and to prepare a preliminary thesis proposal.
 Following completion of all required course work, the student will be eligible to take a written qualifying examination.
 The exam will be designed to test the knowledge in the major field.
 Upon meeting the course and written exam requirements, the student must pass an oral qualifying exam based on their written dissertation proposal.